troupix/Titus-mantrailing/docs/mantrailing.md

 ### MantrailingDetails.tsx

-This component is responsible for displaying the details of a specific mantrailing session.
+This component is responsible for displaying the details of a specific mantrailing trail.
 It shows:
 - Quick stats: distance and duration.
 - A map with the runner's and dog's tracks.
 - Information about the dog, handler, trainer, trail type, start type, and delay.